An introduction to parameterized queries and query templates.

 DECLARE ?account AS STRING = "Rundofase" SELECT account, SUM(order_total) FROM central_office_orders WHERE account = ?account GROUP BY account

-The real value of parameterized queries isn’t just in helping to organize your the constant values in your query.
-The real value comes from being able to override the default value of the param, without modifying your query.
+The real value of parameterized queries isn’t just in helping to organize the constant values in your query.
+The real value comes from being able to override the default value of the parameter without modifying your query.
 See our blog post Expand your data’s reach using parameterized queries to find out more.
 The data.world workspace UI provides special functionality for working with query templates.
 If you type a parameterized query into the workspace query interface, you’ll see a button labeled “Preview query template”.
 This interface shows you a customized form for setting parameter values and running the query.